fastify/fastify-passport/README.md

 server.register(fastifyCookie)
 server.register(fastifySession, { secret: 'secret with minimum length of 32 characters' })

-// initialize fastify-passport and connect it to the secure-session storage.
+// initialize @fastify/passport and connect it to the secure-session storage.
 Note: both of these plugins are mandatory. server.register(fastifyPassport.initialize()) server.register(fastifyPassport.secureSession())